OpenZeppelin/defender-serverless/README.md

 The deploy takes in an optional `--stage` flag, which is defaulted to `dev` when installed from the template above.

 Moreover, the `serverless.yml` may contain an `ssot` property (default `false`), which stands for Single Source of Truth.
-When enabled, will use the resources defined in the template as the single source of truth, removing Defender resources which do not exist in the template, with the exception of Relayers (given these _could_ contain funds).
+When enabled, it will use the resources defined in the template as the single source of truth, removing Defender resources which do not exist in the template, with the exception of Relayers (given these _could_ contain funds).

 This command will append a log entry in the `.defender` folder of the current working directory.
 Additionally, if any new relayer keys are created, these will be stored as JSON objects in the `.defender/relayer-keys` folder.